 Women’s Health Care in Correctional Settings

-Sexually Transmitted Disease (STD)
+Sexually Transmitted Infections (STI)

-Incarcerated women generally have had poor access to contraceptive services in the community (ACOG, 2012a; Clarke et al., 2006a) and have experienced high rates of prior unintended pregnancy (Clarke et al., 2006a).
-A study in Rhode Island showed that only 28% of sexually active women had consistently used birth control in the 3 months prior to incarceration; 85% of these women planned to be sexually active upon release, yet only 9% had a positive attitude about being pregnant (Clarke et al., 2006a).
-In this same setting, nearly half of the pregnant inmates had become pregnant in between incarcerations (Clarke, Phipps, Tong, Rose, & Gold, 2010).
-Moreover, more than 75% of women wanted to initiate or continue their method of birth control while in custody (Clarke et al., 2006b).
-Indeed, offering birth control in a correctional facility resulted in a 12-fold increase of a woman initiating contraception than when she was instructed to follow up in the community (Clarke et al., 2006b).
-In another study, nearly one third of women entering jail had had unprotected sex within the last 5 days and could therefore be candidates for emergency contraception (Sufrin et al., 2010).
+Incarcerated women generally have had limited access to contraceptive services in the community and have high rates of prior unintended pregnancy (Clarke, Herbert, et al., 2006; LaRochelle et al., 2012).
+A study in Rhode Island showed that only 28% of sexually active women had consistently used birth control in the 3 months prior to incarceration; 85% of these women planned to be sexually active upon release, yet only 9% reported wanting to be pregnant (Clarke, Herbert, et al., 2006).
+In this same setting, nearly half of the pregnant inmates had become pregnant in between incarcerations (Clarke et al., 2010).
+Moreover, 60% of incarcerated women who could become pregnant upon release wanted to start a method of contraception while in jail (Larochelle et al., 2012).
+Despite this need for contraception among incarcerated women, in a national study of correctional health providers only 38% reported that contraceptive methods were available on-site and 55% said that women could not continue using their current method of contraception (Sufrin et al., 2009).
+In another study, nearly one-third of women entering jail had had unprotected sex within the last 5 days and could therefore be candidates for emergency contraception (Sufrin et al., 2010).

 Nutrition and Diet